xianfeng92/Awsome-Android/notes/android/Handler_Analysis.md

         return sendMessageAtTime(msg, SystemClock.uptimeMillis() + delayMillis);
     }

-    /**
-     * Enqueue a message into the message queue after all pending messages
-     * before the absolute time (in milliseconds) <var>uptimeMillis</var>.
-     * <b>The time-base is {@link android.os.SystemClock#uptimeMillis}.</b>
-     * You will receive it in {@link #handleMessage}, in the thread attached
-     * to this handler.
-     *
-     * @param uptimeMillis The absolute time at which the message should be
-     *         delivered, using the
-     *         {@link android.os.SystemClock#uptimeMillis} time-base.
-     * @return Returns true if the message was successfully placed in to the
-     *         message queue.
-Returns false on failure, usually because the
-     *         looper processing the message queue is exiting.
-Note that a
-     *         result of true does not mean the message will be processed -- if
-     *         the looper is quit before the delivery time of the message
-     *         occurs then the message will be dropped.
-     */
     public boolean sendMessageAtTime(Message msg, long uptimeMillis) {
         MessageQueue queue = mQueue;
         if (queue == null) {